bennettandrews/zkshell/README.md

 Nothing to see here
 ==============
-This is a code dump of some old code lying around from a lost project that was lost.
+This is a code dump of some old code lying around.
+The working version seems to have been lost long ago.

 mvn compile